top of page

 How long does it take?

 That depends on the project!
 Every project is unique, which makes it difficult to predict the amount of time it will take to solve a research problem or locate specific records.
-Some projects move forward quickly, whereas others take a bit more time due to their complexity or types of records that need to be reviewed.
+Some projects move forward quickly, whereas others take a bit more time due to their complexity or the types of records that need to be reviewed.
 For a large research project, however, you should expect a minimum of ten working hours and up to six weeks before your project is delivered to you.
 If I hit a stumbling block in my research that makes it difficult to accomplish our goal within the set time, I will contact you.

 Q: